QuantEcon/lecture-python-intro/lectures/prob_dist.md

 ## Common distributions

-In this section we recall the definitions of some well-known distributions and show how to manipulate them with SciPy.
+In this section we recall the definitions of some well-known distributions and explore how to manipulate them with SciPy.

 ### Discrete distributions